piyaji recipe

 7. Stir the whole mixture very well with a spoon or with your hands.

-8. Now heat oil in a cooking pot and make sure the oil is enough hot before putting the piyaji for frying.
+8. Now heat oil in a cooking pot and make sure the oil is enough hot before putting the Piyaji for frying.

-9. In hot oil, add spoonfuls of the pakora batter or take a small part of the batter in hand and then press them to spread a little and then put into the hot oil.
+9. In hot oil, add spoonfuls of the pakora batter or take a small part of the batter in hand and then press them to spread a little and then put it into the hot oil.

 10. Just make sure you don’t overcrowd the onion pakoda while frying.